ianthehenry/sd/README.md

 The default behavior for `sd foo bar` is:

 - If `~/sd/foo` is an executable file, execute `~/sd/foo bar`.
-- If `~/sd/foo/bar` is an executable file, invoke it with no arguments.
+- If `~/sd/foo/bar` is an executable file, execute it with no arguments.
-- If `~/sd/foo/bar` is a directory, this is the same is `sd foo bar --help`.
+- If `~/sd/foo/bar` is a directory, this is the same is `sd foo bar --help` (see below).
-- If `~/sd/foo/bar` is a non-executable regular file, this is the same is `sd foo bar --cat`.
+- If `~/sd/foo/bar` is a non-executable regular file, this is the same is `sd foo bar --cat` (see below).

-But there are some special flags that are significant to `sd`.
-If you supply any one of these flags, `sd` will not invoke your script, and will do something fancier instead.
+There are some special flags that are significant to `sd`.
+If you supply any one of these arguments, `sd` will not invoke your script, and will do something fancier instead.

     $ sd foo bar --help
     $ sd foo bar --new